This chocolate pecan caramel torte recipe is made with chocolate, caramel, and pecans and topped with pecans and a caramel sauce.

 - 1 1/2 cups (6 ounces) pecan halves

-- 1. Preheat the oven to 350°F (175°C).
-Line the bottom of a 10-inch springform pan with foil; spray the pan with vegetable cooking spray.
+- Preheat the oven to 350°F (175°C).
+Line the bottom of a 10-inch springform pan with foil and spray the pan with vegetable cooking spray.

-- 2. Process the wafer cookies and sugar in a food processor to fine crumbs.
-With the machine running, drizzle melted butter through the food tube.
+- Process the wafer cookies and sugar in a food processor until fine crumbs form.
+With the machine running, drizzle the melted butter through the food tube.
 Scrape the sides of the bowl and process an additional 5 seconds.
-Place the crumb mixture in the bottom of the prepared pan and spread into an even layer.
-Chill 5 minutes and then bake 5 minutes.
-Cool completely on a wire rack.
+Dump the crumb mixture in the bottom of the prepared pan and spread it into an even layer.
+Refrigerate for 5 minutes and then bake for 5 minutes.
+Let the crust cool completely in the pan on a wire rack.

-- 3. Place half of the chocolate into the dry bowl of a food processor.
+- Place half the chocolate in the dry bowl of a food processor.
 With the machine running, add the remaining chocolate through the food tube and process until the chocolate is ground to small beads.
-Add the egg yolks and process 5 seconds, or until blended.
+Add the egg yolks and process until blended, about 5 seconds.

-- 6. Put the chopped pecans into a bowl.
+- Place the chopped pecans in a bowl.
 Heat the brown sugar, butter, and salt in a small heavy saucepan until the sugar dissolves.
-Add 1/2 cup of the cream.
-Heat to boil and simmer until the caramel thickens enough to coat the back of a spoon, 1 to 2 minutes.
+Add 1/2 cup cream.
+Heat to a boil and simmer until the caramel thickens enough to coat the back of a spoon, 1 to 2 minutes.

-- 7. Pour half of the caramel over the chopped pecans; mix and then immediately pour over the crumb crust.
+- Pour half the caramel over the chopped pecans and immediately mix to coat the pecans and then scrape them in an even layer over the crumb crust.
 Refrigerate until the caramel sets.
-(Reserve the remaining caramel in the saucepan.)
+Reserve the remaining caramel in the saucepan.

-- 9. To finish, arrange the pecan halves in a decorative pattern over the top of the mousse.
+- To finish, arrange the pecan halves in a decorative pattern over the top of the mousse.
 Reheat the reserved caramel over low heat, adding the remaining cream to thin, if necessary.
 Cool the caramel slightly, then pour evenly on top.
 (Use a pastry brush, if necessary, to spread the caramel.)
 Refrigerate until firm, at least 2 hours.
 Remove the cake from the pan and place on a serving dish.
 To serve, cut with a hot knife.
+(The torte freezes beautifully when wrapped well with plastic wrap and foil.
+Defrost overnight in the refrigerator prior to slicing and serving.)